Harshit-Raj-14/Harshit-Raj-14/README.md

     </a>
     <h1 align="center">Hi 👋, I'm Harshit Raj</h1>

-Glad to see you here!
+<b>Glad to see you here!</b>

 <h3 align="left">Connect with me:</h3>

 <hr>
-A self-taught programmer and computer enthusiast, I always enjoyed discovering new exciting technologies, automating things, and finding solutions to things using technology.
-I'm currently into both App and Web Development 🕸️ and working on my Data Structures and Algorithms.
+A web developer and programming enthusiast, I always enjoyed discovering new exciting technologies, making new things, and finding solutions to things using technology.
+I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms.

 <img align="right" alt="coding" width="400" src="https://img.freepik.com/premium-vector/man-working-laptop-illustration-work-from-home-mascot-cartoon-character-people-isolated_138676-1075.jpg?w=740">